 IVUS Measurement Specification/Acceptance Criteria Test Result IVUS/NIR co- registration Precision The standard deviation of angular offsets between the NIR and IVUS channels is less than or equal to 25 degrees.
 6 degrees The standard deviation of longitudinal offsets between NIR and IVUS channels is less than 0.5 mm.
-0.17 mm IVUS Measurement Precision Measurement the measured lumen diameter is less than or equal to 0.125 mm.
-For lumen diameters less than or equal to 4 mm with vessel diameters less than or equal to 7.5 mm, the standard deviation of the measured plaque cross sectional area (CSA) due to uncertainties in the vessel (EEM) and lumen boundaries and the effects of NURD shall be less than or equal to 2.79 mm 2 1.56 mm 2 IVUS Measurement Accuracy For lumen diameters less than or equal to 4 mm with vessel diameters less than or equal to 7.5 mm, the error in the accuracy of the measured plaque cross sectional area (CSA) due to uncertainties in the vessel (EEM) and lumen boundaries and the effects of NURD shall be less than or equal to -9%, +14% of measured value ±0.10 mm 2 .
+0.17 mm IVUS Measurement Precision For lumen diameters less than 5 mm, the standard deviation in the measured lumen diameter is less than or equal to 0.125 mm.
+0.10 mm For lumen diameters less than or equal to 4 mm with vessel diameters less than or equal to 7.5 mm, the standard deviation of the measured plaque cross sectional area (CSA) due to uncertainties in the vessel (EEM) and lumen boundaries and the effects of NURD shall be less than or equal to 2.79 mm 2 1.56 mm 2 IVUS Measurement Accuracy For lumen diameters less than or equal to 4 mm with vessel diameters less than or equal to 7.5 mm, the error in the accuracy of the measured plaque cross sectional area (CSA) due to uncertainties in the vessel (EEM) and lumen boundaries and the effects of NURD shall be less than or equal to -9%, +14% of measured value ±0.10 mm 2 .
 1.74 % For lumen diameters between 1.8 mm and 5 mm inclusive, the error in the accuracy of measured lumen area due to uncertainties in the lumen boundary where the ultrasound only traverses through blood shall be less than or equal to ±5% of the measurement ±0.10 mm 2 .
 1.89 % Imaging Depth The design of the system shall be compatible with measurement of structures at depth up to 8 mm and areas up to 200 mm 2 .
 Pass